Parmma-CNX/user-directory-app/README.md

 **Viewing Users**: The main page displays a list of users with their ID, email, and username.
 **Searching Users**: Use the search input at the top to filter users by username.
 The list updates dynamically as you type.
-**Viewing User Details**: Click the "View" button next to a user to open a modal displaying their details.
+**Viewing User Details**: Click the "Details" button next to a user to open a modal displaying their details.

 ## Redux State Management